Maputo National Park: Management

 The park is an element of the Lubombo Transfrontier Conservation Area, which includes national parks from South Africa, Mozambique and Eswatini.

 In 2018 the transfrontier conservation group Peace Parks Foundation signed a partnership agreement with the Mozambique government to support the management and development of the Maputo Special Reserve and adjacent Ponta do Ouro Partial Marine Reserve.
 This comprised US$16 million donated by a number of donors, including the Reinet Foundation, Wyss Foundation and World Bank funded MozBio programme.

-Eco-tourism infrastructure in the reserve consists of the Anvil Bay resort, which opened in 2015.
+Eco-tourism infrastructure in the reserve consists of the Anvil Bay resort, which opened in 2015, and campsites on the coast.

 In 2025, the site was designated as a World Heritage Site by UNESCO as part of an expansion from the ISimangaliso Wetland Park in neighbouring South Africa.